-Now sit back while debian-installer detects some of your hardware, and loads the rest of itself from CD, floppy, USB, etc.
+Now sit back while debian-installer detects some of your hardware, and loads the rest of the installation image.

 Next the installer will try to detect your network hardware and set up networking by DHCP.
 If you are not on a network or do not have DHCP, you will be given the opportunity to configure the network manually.